seanbaxter/DirectXShaderCompiler/tools/clang/docs/CommandGuide/clang.rst

   model can be overridden with the tls_model attribute.
 The compiler will try to choose a more efficient model if possible.

-.. option:: -flto, -emit-llvm
+.. option:: -flto, -emit-llvm37

-  Generate output files in LLVM formats, suitable for link time optimization.
+  Generate output files in LLVM37 formats, suitable for link time optimization.
-  When used with :option:`-S` this generates LLVM intermediate language assembly files, otherwise this generates LLVM bitcode format object files (which may be passed to the linker depending on the stage selection options).
+  When used with :option:`-S` this generates LLVM37 intermediate language assembly files, otherwise this generates LLVM37 bitcode format object files (which may be passed to the linker depending on the stage selection options).

 Driver Options